z-zang/lm-lab-css-bem/README.md

 # What is OOCSS?

-OOCSS (Object Oriented CSS) is a methodology for writing CSS that abstracts away CSS repetition into re-usable "objects".
+OOCSS (Object Oriented CSS) is a methodology created by [Nicole Sullivan](https://github.com/stubbornella/oocss/wiki) 2009, for writing CSS that abstracts away CSS repetition into re-usable "objects".

 ## What is a CSS "object"?

-A CSS "object" is "...a repeating visual pattern, that can be abstracted into an independent snippet of HTML, CSS, and possibly JavaScript.
+A CSS "object" is:

+"...a repeating visual pattern, that can be abstracted into an independent snippet of HTML, CSS, and possibly JavaScript.
 That object can then be reused throughout a site" - [Object Oriented CSS](https://github.com/stubbornella/oocss/wiki)

+With enough small, re-usable snippets, we can use these like lego blocks to build and create something totally new.
+A CSS object should aim to do *one* thing well.

 There are two main principles of OOCSS that will help you write CSS that follows a more Object Oriented approach.